KLonge/shell_corp/README.md

 I have skipped the steps regarding converting the CDC logs to tables representing their active state as it would probably take too long to do in the time frame.
 I will happily explain it in the interview though.

-**NOTE:** Don't be surprised if `make init` doesn't work.
-The original version of the Makefile was for Mac but I had to make it work for Windows which caused some hiccups.

 ## Setup

 1. Install UV package manager (if not already installed)
 2. Run `make init` to set up the Python environment
 3. Run `make dlt` to load sample data into DuckDB
 4. Run `make sqlmesh-plan` to execute SQLMesh transformations

+**NOTE:** Don't be surprised if the `make init` command doesn't work.
+The original version of the Makefile was for Mac but I had to make it work for Windows which caused some hiccups.

 ## Project Structure